How to Use QEMUs “debugcon”-device (and Write Debug Information to the Terminal or a File)

 Trivia

-As many things in low-level space, it is poorly documented IMHO, but it is really handy to debug things as it can be used in the earliest phases of the boot already.
+As many things in low-level space, QEMU (and especially the debug console) is poorly documented IMHO.
+However, the debug console is really handy to debug things, as it can be used in the earliest phases of the boot already.
+Usage is quite easy in the end, once you are familiar with it!

 Philipp Schuster